usuaero/MachUpX/docs/source/user_interface.md

 python -m machupX example_input.json
 ```

-will run the analyses listed in example_input.json.
+will run the analyses listed under "run" example_input.json.
 The various results are saved as files to be accessed by the user.

 ## Python API
 MachUpX can also be imported as a module through the Python interpreter and its functionality can then be accessed through the Scene class.
 For example: